 Clarence McDonald is credited with Mellotron, but the only place it even might be is the strings on Shooting Star, probably under the vocals and the repeating note at the end, all heavily reverbed.
 Do you need to hear this album?
 For any reason?
 No. There, that was easy, wasn't it?

 |From the Beginning of Time

 The Lamb of God

 Speak to Me

 I've Been Born Again

 Where He Died

 Manasseh were a British Jesus-rock crew, or rather, Jesus-folk, whose sole (?), eponymous 1977 album is pleasant enough, if rather hokey in places, although the lyrics are (of course) best ignored.
 It's difficult to pinpoint any highlights, as the best the album really manages is 'harmless folk-lite', shaky harmonies an' all, while their attempts at rock'n'roll are faintly risible.

-Andy Kinch (11.59) plays Mellotron, with background strings on Where've You Been, more upfront ones on Joseph's Song, choirs and strings on Jesus Is The One and choirs and phased strings on Wait 'Til The Son Comes (ho ho).
+Andy Kinch (11.59, Kracked Earth) plays Mellotron, with background strings on Where've You Been, more upfront ones on Joseph's Song, choirs and strings on Jesus Is The One and choirs and phased strings on Wait 'Til The Son Comes (ho ho).
 This is easily available as a download, but while I've heard vastly worse, I'd have trouble genuinely recommending it for anything other than its Mellotron use.